Terms of Service.

 We encourage you to use GovCon API for building tools that help businesses find opportunities, market research, competitive intelligence, and any integration that makes federal contracting data more useful.

-We ask that you don't resell or redistribute our curated data as a competing service, share API keys between different organizations, or use any endpoint outside its intended purpose (for example, paginating through /search to extract the full dataset).
-Use the endpoints as documented.
+We ask that you don't resell or redistribute our curated data as a competing service, share API keys between different organizations, or use any endpoint outside its intended purpose (for example, paginating through search to extract the full dataset).

-We strive to keep response times fast and consistent for every customer.
-To do that, each endpoint is designed for a specific purpose.
-For example, /search is intended for filtered queries, not full-database extraction.
-When the intended purpose is respected, everyone gets a great experience.
-Usage outside that intent may be subject to limits.
+We strive to keep response times fast for every customer.
+Each endpoint is designed for a specific purpose.
+Search is intended for filtered queries, not full-database extraction.
+Usage outside the intended purpose may be subject to limits.

-All the data in our system originates from SAM.gov, which is the official, authoritative source for federal contracting opportunities.
-We mirror it to the best of our ability using several collection and cross-checking methods, but the original data is published and controlled entirely by the U.S. government.
+All the data in our system originates from SAM.gov, the official, authoritative source for federal contracting opportunities.
+We mirror it using several collection and cross-checking methods, but the original data is published and controlled entirely by the U.S. government.

 For any opportunity you plan to bid on, we recommend confirming the details directly on SAM.gov before submitting a response.

-- Price Changes: We'll give at least 30 days notice.
+Price changes.
+We give at least 30 days notice.
 Existing customers get grandfathered or a promo code.
 No surprises.

 We collect minimal information (just your email), never sell your data, and log API usage only for billing and abuse prevention.
-Your privacy matters to us.
+See the privacy policy for the full detail.

 Honest feedback helps us build a better product, and if something's wrong, we want the chance to fix it.